LPG cylinders to cost ₹50 more for Ujjwala, general category customers from tomorrow

 Puri also clarified that the recent excise duty hike on petrol and diesel is not aimed at burdening consumers.
 Instead, it is intended to help offset a Rs 43,000 crore loss incurred by oil marketing companies due to subsidised gas prices.

 The development comes just days after oil marketing companies (OMCs) reduced the price of 19-kg commercial LPG cylinders by Rs 41.
 Following the revision, the revised retail price of commercial LPG in Delhi is Rs 1,762.
 This comes as a relief, as OMCs had increased commercial LPG cylinder prices by Rs 6 across major cities on March 1.

-The government has also hiked excise duty on petrol and diesel by Rs 2 per litre and clarified that the retail prices won't be affected.
+Last month, the government raised by 4 per cent the price of natural gas produced from old legacy fields called APM - the key input used to make CNG and produce electricity and product fertiliser.
+The APM price has been hiked to $6.75 per million British thermal units effective April 1 from $6.50 per MMBtu, a notification of the Petroleum Planning and Analysis wing of the Oil Ministry said.

 Copyright©2025 Living Media India Limited.
 For reprint rights: Syndications Today